Origins of Roman Legionary Recruitment

 Step 5: Basic Training

 Immediately after enrollment, the tiro began four months of basic training, often referred to as the tirocinium.
 This period was brutal by design.
 Recruits were drilled from dawn to dusk in marching in formation, weapon handling, and endurance running.
 Training included vigorous physical exercises: jumping ditches, climbing walls, carrying massive packs, and swimming in full armor.
 Weapons training began with wooden swords and weighted javelins—far heavier than the real versions—to build strength and muscle memory.
 Recruits practiced thrusting at wooden posts (the palus) for hours.
 They also learned to build marching camps, dig trenches, and construct palisades.
 Discipline was enforced with beatings and even executions for serious infractions.
 Only after successfully completing this basic training did the recruit become a full legionary (miles legionarius) and receive his actual armor, pilum, and gladius.
+The final test was a formal review where the recruit had to demonstrate all the skills he had learned, including the ability to march in full kit for 20 miles, to follow orders in the chaos of a simulated battle, and to construct a fortified camp in under three hours.

 Training, Integration, and Career Progression